strimzi/strimzi-kafka-operator/cluster-controller/README.md

 #### Storage

-Kafka needs to save information like data logs (messages), consumer offsets and so on in some way; the same is true for Zookeeper about znodes values.
+Kafka needs to save information like data logs (so received messages), consumer offsets and so on in some way; the same is true for
+Zookeeper about znodes children and values.
-Strimzi allows to save such a data in an "ephemeral" way so using `emptyDir` or in a "persistent-claim" way using persistent volume claims.
+The Strimzi project allows to save such a data in an "ephemeral" way (using `emptyDir`) or in a "persistent-claim" way using persistent volumes.
-It's possible to provide the storage configuration in the related ConfigMap using a JSON string as value for fields `kafka-storage` and `zookeeper-storage`.
+It's possible to provide the storage configuration in the related ConfigMap using a JSON string as value for the `kafka-storage` and `zookeeper-storage` fields.

 The JSON representation has a mandatory `type` field for specifying the type of storage to use ("ephemeral" or "persistent-claim").
-In case of "persistent-claim" type the following fields can be used as well :
+In case of "persistent-claim" type the following fields can be provided as well :

 * `size`: defines the size of the persistent volume claim (i.e 1Gi)
 * `class` : the Kubernetes/OpenShift storage class to use for dynamic volume allocation